After School Drama Programfor students in Grades 1 to 4

 What is the cost?

-The cost is $50 for the six week program.
-Payment plans are available.
+The cost is $90 for the eight-week program.
+Payment plans and financial support are available.

 After School Drama Pilot Program

-Learn about the After School Drama Program Pilot: Read the report here
+Learn about the After School Drama Program Pilot: Read the full report here